Komaljha1/Photo-Gallery/README.md

 # Photo-Gallery

 ### This project primarily consists of three pages, each of which has a unique feature:
-> You can upload your memories;
+ You can upload your memories
-> You can add it to a favourite page with a single tap;
+ You can add it to a favourite page with a single tap;
-> Techstack: JavaScript, ES6, Bootstrap, CSS, HTML
+ Techstack: JavaScript, ES6, Bootstrap, CSS, HTML

 ![image](https://user-images.githubusercontent.com/90145442/215268926-88fd959d-f434-42d2-b15a-71a660a33cbf.png)